CPJPRINCE/auto_classification_generator/README.md

 ## Prerequisites

-The following modules are utilised and installed with the package:
+The following modules are utilized and installed with the package:
 - pandas
 - openpyxl